Geoscience

 Pre-requisites: GEOS 528.

-This is an advanced course in GIS programming concepts and techniques.
-Students will be exposed to both legacy and contemporary programming languages integrated with GIS packages.
-Emphasis will be on creating and interpreting scripts using languages supported by current GIS software.
-The course includes hands-on GIS and programming work in the lab.
+Advanced course in GIS programming concepts and techniques.
+Students are exposed to both legacy and contemporary programming languages integrated with GIS packages.
+Emphasis is on creating and interpreting scripts using languages supported by current GIS software.
+Includes hands-on GIS and programming work in the lab.

 GEOS 538.
 GEOGRAPHIC INFORMATION SYSTEMS II.
 5 Credits.